 "Medical school with a family is a team sport.
 Ask for help whether it's from the school, your spouse, or your kids." -Juan, M3

-Best Resources for Med Students with Families
+Best Resources for Med Students with Partners and Families

 M-Home House Counselors

 When you join a house within M-Home, you will be assigned a House Counselor.
 Your counselor is there to talk to about any personal issues, extenuating circumstances or questions you may have.
 They are here to listen and help.
-Med students with families cite their House Counselor as the number one person to talk to on campus about any concerns at school.
+Med students with partners and families cite their House Counselor as the number one person to talk to on campus about any concerns at school.